For people living with HIV (PLWH)

 adherence to antiretroviral therapy (ART) is crucial to achieve the desired treatment outcomes.
-One reason for nonadherence is HIV-related stigma, which encompasses experiences of prejudice, discrimination, or other negative attitudes because of one's HIV diagnosis.7–10 Some PLWH internalize stigma, accepting negative evaluations about having HIV as valid.6,7,11,12 Internalized stigma often predicts suboptimal ART adherence.
+One reason for nonadherence is HIV-related stigma, which encompasses experiences of prejudice, discrimination, or other negative attitudes because of one's HIV diagnosis.
+1–6 Some PLWH internalize 7–10 stigma, accepting negative evaluations about having HIV as valid.
+Internalized 6,7,11,12 stigma often predicts suboptimal ART adherence.
 6,7,12

 stigma lead to ART nonadherence?
-The limited literature on mediating mechanisms explaining this association identified intrapersonal mechanisms such as depression,8,12,13 and interpersonal mechanisms such as attachment-related anxiety and loneliness7,12 as potential mediators.
+The limited literature on mediating mechanisms explaining this association identified intrapersonal mechanisms such as depression, and 8,12,13 mechanisms such as attachment-related anxiety and loneliness interpersonal as potential mediators.
 7,12

-adherence self-efficacy as a mediator in the stigma– adherence association.20 However, the self-efficacy measure in that study asked participants questions that are usually used when assessing adherence, such as “I can always follow my HIV medication schedule,” which may have inflated the association between self-efficacy and adherence.
+adherence self-efficacy as a mediator in the stigma– adherence association.
+However, the 20 self-efficacy measure in that study asked participants questions that are usually used when assessing adherence, such as “I can always follow my HIV medication schedule,” which may have inflated the association between self-efficacy and adherence.
 Additionally, experienced stigma rather than internalized stigma was assessed, and according to recent theoretical approaches and empirical data, internalized stigma is a better unique predictor of adherence, because stigma may have to be internalized to affect a person's behavior.
 6,21,22

 adherence self-efficacy is associated with a widely used measure of internalized stigma and mediates the association between internalized stigma and adherence.
 Given that previous research has found both interpersonal and intrapersonal mechanisms to be involved in the association between internalized stigma and medication adherence, we also aimed to examine the independent unique mediating roles (ie, parallel mediation) of concern about being seen taking HIV medication (an interpersonal mechanism) and adherence self-efficacy (an intrapersonal mechanism) in the stigma– adherence association, where both mechanisms were entered as mediators simultaneously.
-Examining simultaneous parallel mediation effects is important because it may be the case that 2 variables are significant mediators in 2 separate mediation analyses, but when entered simultaneously, one (or both) may fail to be a significant unique mediator (above and beyond the other mediating path) because of overlap in the mediation effects.23–25 Ajzen and Fishbein26 provided support for their hypothesis that interpersonal and intrapersonal factors contribute independently to the prediction of behavior (also see Mickelson and Williams27 for a dual-pathway theory of interpersonal and intrapersonal mechanisms in the association between poverty stigma and depression).
+Examining simultaneous parallel mediation effects is important because it may be the case that 2 variables are significant mediators in 2 separate mediation analyses, but when entered simultaneously, one (or both) may fail to be a significant unique mediator (above and beyond the other mediating path) because of overlap in the mediation effects.
+Ajzen and Fishbein 23–25 provided support for their hypothesis that 26 interpersonal and intrapersonal factors contribute independently to the prediction of behavior (also see Mickelson and Williams for a dual-pathway theory of 27 interpersonal and intrapersonal mechanisms in the association between poverty stigma and depression).
 Using simultaneous entry, one can also compare the 2 specific indirect effects to see if the mediating effect of one is stronger than the other.

-adherence, stigma, and concern about being seen taking HIV medication) used in our previously reported work7 on the mediating role of concern about being seen taking HIV medication in the stigma– adherence association.
+adherence, stigma, and concern about being seen taking HIV medication) used in our previously reported work on the mediating role of concern about being seen taking HIV medication in the 7 stigma– adherence association.
 The current analyses take this program of research a step further by investigating the mediating effect of self-efficacy, as well as by examining simultaneous roles of these interpersonal and intrapersonal mechanisms in the relationship between stigma and medication adherence in an attempt to tease apart the independent mediating roles of these variables.
 This, in turn, may allow us to better understand the complex factors affecting treatment outcomes for PLWH, with the goal of developing more effective ART adherence interventions.
 METHODS

 Participants and Procedures